 Natural Decor

-Leave that pinecone wreath up and take away the glittery baubles for a fresh winter feeling.
+Leave that pinecone wreath up and take away the glittery baubles for a fresh and clean winter feeling.
 If you don’t have a wreath- a basket of pinecones or even just a few pinecones scattered on the nightstand or mantel will add the same feeling.

 Twinkle lights